3 November 2020

 On 29 January 2020, the Minister for Health and Minister for Ambulance Services made an order declaring a Public Health Emergency due to COVID-19 under the Public Health Act 2005 (QLD) (the Act).
-This Public Health Emergency has been extended to respond to COVID-19 and ends on 2 October 2020.
+This Public Health Emergency has been extended to respond to COVID-19 and ends on 31 December 2020.

 Further Public Health Emergency declarations may be made for further periods of 90 days if the public health risk continues.

 A Public Health Emergency declaration gives the Queensland Chief Health Officer broad powers to assist in containing or responding to the spread of COVID-19 in the community by: